-BT is the largest broadband provider in the UK, offering several types of fibre broadband services from superfast fibre-to-the-cabinet (FTTC) to ultarfast full fibre connections.
-It also offers pay-TV, the major selling point of which is BT Sport and its live coverage of the Premier League, as well as exclusive UEFA Championship matches.
+BT is the largest broadband provider in the UK, offering several types of fibre broadband services from superfast fibre-to-the-cabinet (FTTC) to ultrafast and gigabit full fibre connections.
+It also offers extensive pay-TV packages, the major selling point of which is BT Sport, which includes live coverage of the Premier League and exclusive access to the UEFA Champions League.

 Sky is the biggest satellite and digital TV provider in the UK and also offers broadband and home phone services as part of its broadband bundles.
 It uses the same Openreach broadband networks as BT and also offers ultrafast full fibre speeds.

 TalkTalk has many broadband customers thanks to its great-value fibre and copper ADSL broadband services, as well as home phone and pay-TV via the YouView set top box.